Skip to main content

 ViolationAction

-BlockAndLogDrop the request and emit a warning log on the host side.
+BlockAndLog"block-and-log"Drop the request and emit a warning log (the default)

-BlockAndTerminateDrop the request, log an error, and shut down the entire sandbox.
+BlockAndTerminate"block-and-terminate"Drop the request, log an error, and shut down the sandbox

-Passthrough(Vec<HostPattern>)Forward matching hosts with the placeholder unchanged.
-Non-matching hosts use the default secret violation action.
+Passthrough(Vec<HostPattern>)"passthrough"Forward matching hosts with the placeholder unchanged; non-matching hosts use the default action